Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Preventive measures

-7 times already
+7 once already

 helped

-Data-lazy-type="image" data-src="https://mojaferma.ru/wp-content/uploads/2017/06/bolezni_krolikov1.jpg" alt="Rabbit's sore ear" width="580" height="400">!}
+Data-lazy-type="image" data-src="https://mojaferma.ru/wp-content/uploads/2017/06/bolezni_krolikov1.jpg" alt="Sore rabbit ear" width="580" height="400">!}

-ear scabies
+Ear scabies

-Jpg" alt="Ear Mite" width="580" height="400">!}
+Jpg" alt="Ear mites" width="580" height="400">!}

 How to recognize a tick?